(one synonym : Anestia inquinata TP Lucas)

 They each formed a pupa inside a net-like cocoon made of silk and larval hairs, attached to the bark.

 The adult male has light and dark grey on the forewings.
 The pattern is very varaiable.
 Pale specimens have nearly white forewings with a sparse network of dark lines.
 Dark specimens have nearly black forewings with a few white spots.
 The hindwings are less variable, and usually orange with a black apical patch, and with a black border that does not extend as far as the tornus.
 The wingspan of the males is about 1.5 cms.

 The adult female has a length of about 1 cm.
-She is wingless, and has a body coloured like the Caterpillar: grey and black, with orange spots and yellow markings.
+She is wingless, and has a brown hairy body with mauve bands.
 The female stays near her cocoon, and the male copulates with her there.
 The eggs are laid on the cocoon.

 The species has been found in